yhoundz/parm/README.md

 > If you DON'T have/want to use a GitHub personal access token, then you will be limited to 60 requests/hr instead of the 5000+ requests/hr with an API key.
 > There is nothing I can do about this and this is a limitation of the program's design and the GitHub API.

 Parm uses the GitHub REST API to find and install packages.
-Theoretically, this means you can install any program off of GitHub, so ***YOU*** are responsible for the packages I install, since I don't maintain a registry of vetted packages.
+Theoretically, this means you can install any program off of GitHub, so ***YOU*** are responsible for the packages you install, since I don't maintain a registry of vetted packages.

 ### Add Personal Access Token:
 1. Add a personal access token (classic) by following [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).